phillycommunitywireless/phillycommunitywireless/content/en/_index.md

   # Volunteer CTA
   - template: call-to-action-photo-right
-    text: "**Philly Community Wireless** is a coalition of technologists and organizers working to build community-controlled wireless internet networks in Philadelphia.
-We are committed to growing tech literacy, expanding internet access, and building community autonomy with our neighbors.
-We actively partner with affordable housing organizations and other local groups focused on investing in existing communities."
+    text: "**Philly Community Wireless** is building community-controlled wireless internet networks in Philadelphia.
+We aim to provide a baseline of internet access for everyone, enhancing quality of life today and positioning communities for a more healthy and prosperous tomorrow.
+We are committed to growing tech literacy, expanding internet access, and building community autonomy with our neighbors."
-    # Expanded
-    # We believe that **internet access is a human right**.
-By developing an alternative model for expanding broadband access and adoption, PCW empowers communities to be involved in the construction, maintenance, and design of a public utility to provide sustainable connectivity for everyone in the neighborhood.
     link:
-      text: Who we are
+      text: What We Do
       href: about/
     class: bg-light-gray